 With Oracle Data Guard, administrators can optionally improve production database performance by offloading resource-intensive backup and reporting operations to standby systems.

-This chapter includes the following topics that describe the highlights of Oracle Data Guard:
+See the following topics which describe the highlights of Oracle Data Guard:

 An Oracle Data Guard configuration can contain one primary database and up to thirty destinations.
 The members of an Oracle Data Guard configuration are connected by Oracle Net and may be dispersed geographically.
 There are no restrictions on where the members of an Oracle Data Guard configuration are located as long as they can communicate with each other.
 For example, you can have a standby database in the same data center as the primary database, along with two standbys in another data center.

 You can manage primary and standby databases using either the SQL command-line interface or the Oracle Data Guard broker interfaces.
 The broker provides a command-line interface (DGMGRL) and a graphical user interface that is integrated in Oracle Enterprise Manager Cloud Control.